Product Identity··13 min read

 The Future Is Connected

-Every product will eventually have a digital identity — not because of regulation alone, but because the economics are overwhelming.
-The manufacturers who build this infrastructure now will own the customer relationship, capture aftermarket revenue, and absorb regulatory requirements without disruption.
+The internet connected people.
+The next wave connects products.
+Every physical object that leaves a factory will eventually carry a persistent digital identity — not because regulation alone demands it, but because the economics are overwhelming.
+Manufacturers who build this infrastructure now will own the customer relationship across the full product lifespan, capture aftermarket revenue that currently flows to third parties, and absorb regulatory requirements as routine updates rather than emergency projects.

 Every product should have a digital life.
 The question is not whether — it is when.
 And the answer, increasingly, is now.